 Meet Our DirectorsChair - FC McBain

 Fiona McBain is the former chief executive of Scottish Friendly Assurance, a mutually owned financial services group with over 1,000,000 policyholders.
-Fiona was appointed a Director in 2009.
+Fiona was appointed a Director in 2009 and became Chairman on 29 June 2017.
+She is also chairman of the Nomination Committee.
 Before joining Scottish Friendly in 1998, Fiona, a chartered accountant, was employed by Prudential plc and Arthur Young (now Ernst & Young) where she spent some time working across a number of industry sectors, both in the UK and in the United States.
 She is also a trustee of Save the Children UK and non-executive director of the Humanitarian Leadership Academy and Dixons Carphone plc.Director - Professor JA Kay

 John Kay has a distinguished record as an economist, academic, author and commentator on business, government and economic issues.
 John was appointed a Director in 2008.
 He is a fellow of St John’s College, University of Oxford and Investment Officer of the College and he is a director of Value and Income Trust PLC.Director - Dr P Subacchi